matrix-org/synapse/docs/usage/configuration/user_authentication/refresh_tokens.md

 and return them.
 The old refresh token is invalidated and can not be used again*.

-Finally, refresh tokens also make it possible for sessions to be logged out if they are inactive for too long; see the configuration guide below.
+Finally, refresh tokens also make it possible for sessions to be logged out if they are inactive for too long, before the session naturally ends; see the configuration guide below.

 *To prevent issues if clients lose connection half-way through refreshing a token,